At this point, the concept of self-care is no foreign thing; it’s become a widely discussed topic in tutorials, articles and TV shows everywhere.

 And the best thing about a skincare routine?
 It’s only as simple or elaborate as you want it to be!
 For many women, a skincare routine involves a double cleanse, followed by a toner, sheet mask, treatments and night cream.
 And for many others, it’s a thorough cleansing followed by moisturizer.

-If you’ve never used a skincare routine before, starting out simple may be the best way to go, but just make sure your skin has some kind of hydration on it before bed.
+If you’ve never used a self-care skincare routine before, starting out simple may be the best way to go, but just make sure your skin has some kind of hydration on it before bed.